kloba/fabric-flight-ai-demo/index.md

 2. **Remove null ARR_DELAY rows**:

-This step demonstrates how Copilot can be used to clean data before analysis — it is an example of what’s possible when preparing datasets for ML workflows in Fabric.
+This step demonstrates how Copilot can be used to clean data before analysis — it is an example of what's possible when preparing datasets for ML workflows in Fabric.

 ```plaintext
 Remove all rows where the value in the column `ARR_DELAY` is null.